The Ultimate Handbook for Smoke Bomb Photographers in 2026

 Activate and Shoot Continuously

-Once the smoke is flowing, shoot at a high frame rate and work through your pre-planned pose sequence.
-Position the grenade so smoke drifts through the frame, not away from it.
-Use burst mode to capture the ideal density at peak output.
+Once the smoke is flowing, shoot at a high frame rate through your pre-planned pose sequence.
+Position the grenade so smoke drifts through the frame, not away from it, and use burst mode to catch peak density.

 Tips for Editing Smoke Photos